 Beta testing is also known as User Acceptance Testing.
-Which testing we were performed before the release of the software is Beta testing.
+Which testing we performed before the release of the software was Beta testing.
 It also performs end-to-end software testing and it is one type of silent testing.
 It is generally performed by real users.
 This testing was performed after the alpha testing.
-Beta testing is released to a restricted number of users to check the functionality, usability and accessibility, and more.
+Beta testing is released to a restricted number of users to check the functionality, usability accessibility, and more.

 What are the features of Beta Testing?

 Beta testing is done by the real user in the real environment.
 The Beta version is released for a limited number of users to test the product quality.
 It reduces the risk of failure and provides the quality of the product and it is final testing before shipping the product to the users.